iArcanic/iss-cw/README.md

 ### Roles

+- All JSON "databases" are stored in the healthcare provider's cloud service, MediCloud.
 - Users are granted roles by an admin manually beforehand.
 - User roles assumed, like doctor, nurse, and so on based on common healthcare provider norms.
 - Only core attributes simulated - advanced RBAC left for actual enterprise integration.